Trusted by 19,000+ Clinicians

 Riser recliner chairs play a crucial role in pressure ulcer prevention for low mobility patients.
 These chairs provide adjustable seating positions, allowing patients to relieve pressure on specific areas of their bodies.

-By promoting proper posture and weight distribution, riser recliner chairs help reduce the risk of pressure ulcers.
-The ability to adjust the chair’s position allows patients to find a comfortable and supportive seating arrangement that minimises pressure on vulnerable areas.
+By promoting proper posture and weight distribution, riser recliner chairs help reduce the risk of pressure ulcers, providing comfort and support.

 Diagram pointing to the Lento Mobile rise and recline patient treatment chair for complex conditions.

-Lento Mobile Riser Recliner chair comes with a range of features to help nursing care for low mobility patients.
+The Lento Mobile Riser Recliner chair offers a range of features ideal for the care of low mobility patients, ensuring comfort and support.

 2. Profiling Beds:

-Profiling beds are essential equipment for pressure ulcer prevention in low mobility patients.
-These beds offer multiple adjustable sections, enabling caregivers to customise the bed’s position to meet the patient’s needs.
+Profiling beds are essential for patients at risk of pressure ulcers.
+These beds feature multiple adjustable sections, enabling caregivers to customize the bed’s position to meet the patient’s needs.
+By adjusting specific areas such as the head, feet, or mid-section, profiling beds help distribute pressure evenly, minimizing the risk of pressure ulcers and ensuring proper body alignment.

 3. Tilt-in-Space Chairs:

-Wheelchairs designed for pressure ulcer prevention are equipped with features that prioritise patient comfort and reduce the risk of pressure ulcers.
-These wheelchairs often come with specialised cushions that offer pressure redistribution and support.
+Care chairs designed for pressure ulcer prevention are equipped with features that prioritise patient comfort and reduce the risk of pressure ulcers.
+These chairs often come with specialised cushions that offer pressure redistribution and support.

 The cushions can be made of foam, gel, or use alternating air technology.
 Foam cushions provide stability and contouring, gel cushions offer enhanced immersion and pressure relief, while alternating air cushions dynamically redistribute pressure, reducing the risk of pressure ulcers.
 Additionally, these wheelchairs have adjustable seat angles to optimise seating positions and minimise pressure on vulnerable areas.

-Tilt-in-space chairs allow the entire chair to tilt, redistributing pressure and providing optimal seating positions.
-This feature enhances comfort and helps prevent pressure ulcers for individuals with limited mobility.
+Tilt-in-space chairs allow the entire chair to tilt, redistributing pressure and providing optimal seating positions for individuals with limited mobility.
+This feature not only enhances comfort but also helps in pressure redistribution, making these changes highly effective in pressure ulcer prevention.

 Product shot showing the Lento Patient Care Chair in a tilt in space position with an elevated and extended footrest.